How to get your music featured on the biggest YouTube channels

 What are YouTube music promotion channels?

-These channels exist for the purposes of sharing music with their audience.
+These channels exist for the purposes of sharing music videos with their audience.
 They tend to focus on specific genres of music and upload songs from a variety of artists on a regular basis.

 Quite often these channels have started out as a one man operation – people looking to share music with their friends and other enthusiasts – but over time they have grown to become major players in the industry – with some even becoming record labels based off the success of their YouTube channels alone.